 Try asking a question, or making a striking statement that’s relevant to your audience.
 If you have a promotion, offer or free trial, this is a great place to showcase them.

 Be aware that the subject must relate to what is in the expanded ad unit (and the landing page!).
-Otherwise you’ll get lots of clicks to your expanded ad unit but you’ll annoy your audience when they realise it’s not related to the message in the rest of the ad, and they’re unlikely to then click through to your site.
+Otherwise, you’ll get lots of clicks to your expanded ad unit but you’ll annoy your audience when they realize it’s not related to the message in the rest of the ad, and they’re unlikely to then click through to your site.
 As you pay for the first click only (the one to expand the ad unit), you don’t want to drive lots of irrelevant clicks that are then not going to click through to your site or appreciate your advertising message.